chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 - For Hackintosh with Clover its better to using this ➢[WirelessAdapterCloverBigSur](https://github.com/chris1111/WirelessAdapterCloverBigSur) ※ ※ ※

 ### Work SIP disable on any macOS Big Sur version
-- To using any relase SIP Security must be disable!
-(Fully disable) - csrutil disable) - csrutil authenticated-root disable
+### To using any relase SIP Security must be disable!
+(Fully disable)
+- csrutil disable csrutil authenticated-root disable

 ## It seems that it does not work on Mac M1 Apple chip, working only for Mac Intel.

 - Update 29 Nov 2020 Using a blue WIFI icon but similar to Big Sur